teddykoker/blog/_posts/2020-11-11-performers.md

 ## Positive Random Features

-{% cite choromanski2020rethinking %} note that the random feature map
+{% cite choromanski2020rethinking %} also note that the random feature map
 $z^\text{sin/cos}$ can yield negative values, especially when the kernel outputs approach 0.
 This is very common for pairs with no interaction, so it can lead to instability in the estimation.
 To get around this, they propose a new random